Max Muncy Preview, Player Props: Dodgers vs. Brewers

 Max Muncy At The Plate

-- Among the qualified hitters in MLB play, he ranks 138th in batting average, 60th in on-base percentage, and 35th in slugging.
+- Among the qualified batters, he ranks 136th in batting average, while his on-base percentage ranks 65th and he is 37th in slugging.

-- He has hit a long ball in 23.7% of his games this season, and 6.9% of his trips to the dish.
+- In 23.5% of his games this year, he has hit a long ball, and 6.8% of his trips to the dish.

-- Muncy has driven in a run in 42 games this season (43.3%), including 19 games with more than one RBI (19.6%).
+- In 42 games this year (42.9%), Muncy has picked up an RBI, and in 19 of those games (19.4%) he had more than one.
 He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.